CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ### 3.2 Task 1.B: Implement a Simple Firewall Using Netfilter

 In this task, we will write our packet filtering program as an LKM, and then insert in into the packet process- ing path inside the kernel.
-This cannot be easily done in the past before thenetfilterwas introduced into theLinux.
+This cannot be easily done in the past before the netfilter was introduced into the Linux.
-Netfilteris designed to facilitate the manipulation of packets by authorized users.
-It achieves this goal by implementing a number of hooks in theLinuxkernel.
+Netfilter is designed to facilitate the manipulation of packets by authorized users.
+It achieves this goal by implementing a number of hooks in the Linux kernel.
 These hooks are inserted into various places, including the packet incoming and outgoing paths.
 If we want to manipulate the incoming packets, we simply need to connect our own programs (within LKM) to the corresponding hooks.
 Once an incoming packet arrives, our program will be invoked.
 Our program can decide whether this packet should be blocked or not; moreover, we can also modify the packets in the program.
-In this task, you need to use LKM andNetfilterto implement a packet filtering module.
+In this task, you need to use LKM and Netfilter to implement a packet filtering module.
 This module will fetch the firewall policies from a data structure, and use the policies to decide whether packets should be blocked or not.
 We would like students to focus on the filtering part, the core of firewalls, so students are allowed to hardcode firewall policies in the program.
-Detailed guidelines on how to useNetfiltercan be found in Chapter 17 of the SEED book.
+Detailed guidelines on how to use Netfilter can be found in Chapter 17 of the SEED book.
 We will provide some guidelines in here as well.

 Hooking to **Netfilter**.
-Usingnetfilteris quite straightforward.
-All we need to do is to hook our functions (in the kernel module) to the correspondingnetfilterhooks.
-Here we show an example (the code is inLabsetup/packet_filter, but it may not be exactly the same as this example).
+Using netfilter is quite straight forward.
+All we need to do is to hook our functions (in the kernel module) to the correspond in gnetfilter hooks.
+Here we show an example (the code is in Labsetup/packet_filter, but it may not be exactly the same as this example).

 The structure of the code follows the structure of the kernel module implemented earlier.
-When the kernel module is added to the kernel, theregisterFilter()function in the code will be invoked.
+When the kernel module is added to the kernel, the register Filter()function in the code will be invoked.
-Inside this function, we register two hooks tonetfilter.
+Inside this function, we register two hooks to netfilter.
 To register a hook, you need to prepare a hook data structure, and set all the needed parameters, the most important of which are a function name (Line ) and a hook number (LineÀ).
-The hook number is one of the 5 hooks innetfilter, and the specified function will be invoked when a packet has reached this hook.
-In this example, when a packet gets to theLOCALINhook, the functionprintInfo()will be invoked (this function will be given later).
-Once the hook data structure is prepared, we attach the hook tonetfilterin LineÃ).
+The hook number is one of the 5 hooks in netfilter, and the specified function will be invoked when a packet has reached this hook.
+In this example, when a packet gets to the LOCALIN hook, the function print Info()will be invoked (this function will be given later).
+Once the hook data structure is prepared, we attach the hook to netfilter in LineÃ).

-Listing 2: Register hook functions tonetfilter static struct nf_hook_ops hook1, hook2;
+Listing 2: Register hook functions to netfilter static struct nf_hook_ops hook1, hook2;

 int registerFilter(void) {